UGC Overwatch League Rules

 - Scheduling: Teams will be scheduled via the Swiss-system based on the following variables: a) Wins, b) Games played, c) Losses, d) Points against, e) Points for, f) Points differential and g) Skill rating.

-- Default match nights: Wednesdays for NA Gold Division, Thursdays for NA Silver, NA Steel & EU Steel and Fridays for South America.
+- Default match nights: Wednesdays for NA Gold Division & Thursdays for all other divisions.

 - Default match time: 9:30pm EST for North America, 8:00pm (20:00) CEST/CEDT/CET for Europe and 10:00pm (22:00) (GMT-3) for South America.